Dürkheimer Hohl 21

 VDP: What is your favourite food and which of your wines do you drink with it?

-Andreas Rings: Pork belly – and with pleasure accompanied by a Saumagen wine!
+Andreas Rings: Saumagen – and with pleasure accompanied by a SAUMAGEN wine!